MEET THE TEAM

 "I think it's important to volunteer because it not only makes you feel good and happy but also brings those the same positive feelings to others!"

-CHRISTINA WEIZMANN, CHAIRWOMAN
+CHRISTINA WEIZMANN, MARKETING LEAD

-Upon commencing her career after business college, Christina Weizmann spent over ten years supporting leaders of successful corporations in both South Africa and Canada and an Executive Assistant and eventually as Marketing Manager.
-Christina holds a Bachelor of Communication Degree from Royal Roads University in Victoria, BC.
-She is co-author to two Amazon No.1 Best Selling books for her collaboration in "Mom's in Business, 15 Success Stories with Soul and Pursuit 365 featuring notable Canadian business women.
+Christina Weizmann has been with Blanket BC since its inception and is responsible for the branding that has endured for almost 20 years.
+After completing business college, Christina spent over ten years supporting leaders of successful corporations in both South Africa and Canada, initially as an Executive Assistant and eventually as a Marketing Manager.
+She holds a Bachelor of Communication Degree from Royal Roads University in Victoria, BC, and is a co-author of two Amazon No.1 Best Selling books: "Mom's in Business, 15 Success Stories with Soul" and "Pursuit 365," which features notable Canadian businesswomen.

 A native of Lee County, Virginia, Shawn Paul Williams graduated from Thomas Walker High School in 1997.
 After graduating from Mountain Empire with a degree in Computer-Aided Drafting & Design Technology, Williams received the Dean's Exceptional Graduate Award after being nominated by Appalachian poet and novelist Rita Sims Quillen.